savjisuraj4/Calculator/README.md

 # Calculator

-Calculator is desktop app developed using the tkinter in python
+Calculator is desktop app developed using the tkinter in python.

 ## Introduction